Getting kids to look after their teeth is about as fun as a root canal. They struggle. They get distracted. They’re kids.

 Getting kids to floss is harder.
-However, it’s just as important—Dr Jennings explains, without flossing, a third of each
+However, as Dentist Dr Naz Jennings explains, without flossing, a third of each

 tooth isn’t being cleaned.
-And it’s that build-up of bacteria in spots a tooth brush can’t reach that can lead to decay.
+That build-up of bacteria in spots a tooth brush can’t reach can lead to decay.

 For little uncoordinated hands, flossing can be tricky.
 And this is a major barrier in getting them to do it.